FreddFerrer/CarBlog/README.md

 # CarBlog

-This project to lern CSS
+This is a project to lern CSS